LoopKit/loopdocs/docs/intro/overview-intro.md

 * Explore glucose predictions and dosing recommendations

 !!! warning "Locked Phone or App in Background"
     Do not expect the simulator to work when the phone is locked or the app is in the background.
-The actual app relies on a real insulin pump or a real CGM to wake up the app when the phone is locked or the app is in the background.
+The app relies on a real insulin pump or a real CGM to wake up the app when the phone is locked or the app is in the background.
 The simulator cannot do this.

 Please review [Simulator Build](../version/simulator.md) for more information.